akshatha-anil07/HealthBot-AI/README.md

 - NumPy
 - CSV

+## Why Intel Extensions?
+Intel AI Tools facilitate the development and deployment of robust machine learning models.
+In this project, we utilize its capabilities to analyze symptom data and predict potential health conditions effectively, improving the chatbot's responsiveness and accuracy.

 ## Datasets
 - Train_data.csv: Training dataset containing symptoms and corresponding diseases.
 - Test_data.csv: Testing dataset for model evaluation.